ClickAndMortar/kibana-url-builder/README.md

 This method returns a stateless Kibana "Discover" URL, which can be shared and used by anyone having access to the Kibana instance.

-Currently supported filter types:

-* Exists / Not exists
-* Is / Is not
-* One of / Not one of
-* Between / Not between

 | Parameter | Type | Default | Required | Example |
 |---|---|---|---|---|
 | `host` | `string` | | ✅ | `http://kibana:5601` |